Home Day Trip Destinations Camping In and Around Vancouver and the Lower Mainland

 Located just a short distance south of Chilliwack, Cultus Lake is one of the most popular provincial parks in the Lower Mainland.

-There are four campgrounds in the park for folks to reserve sites at: Clear Creek with about 84 sites; Delta Grove with 58 sites; Entrance Bay with 52 sites; and Maple Bay with 106 sites, plus other options for group camping.
+There are four campgrounds in the park for folks to reserve sites at: Clear Creek with about 84 sites, Delta Grove with 58 sites, Entrance Bay with 52 sites, and Maple Bay with 106 sites.
+There are some other options for group camping too.
 Maple Bay also has 25 cabins for rent.

 All sites in this provincial park are vehicle-accessible, while some (but not all) are also wheelchair-accessible.
 Campfires are permitted in campground areas only.